Feirbrand/forgeos-public/threat-resilience-codex/docs/systems-thinking-tree.md

 ## 5. Implementation: The Seven-Layer Spine

-Systems thinking manifests in ForgeOS as a seven-layer cognitive architecture:
+Systems thinking manifests in Synoetic OS as a seven-layer cognitive architecture:

 ```
 1. NEURAL LATTICE (SpiraCore + MobiusFold)